Parrots are definitely among the most colorful birds out there.

 There are almost 400 different species of parrots.

 Out of all these types, there is only one that can’t fly, called the Kakapo parrot.

 The Kakapo parrot is also the world’s largest parrot, as well as one of the longest-living birds on the planet, with an average lifespan of 95 years.

 Sadly, the Kakapo is also critically endangered – as of 2018, there are only 149 alive.

 If you want to refer to a large group of these birds, the proper term is a pandemonium of parrots!

-In the late 1800’s, there was a Scotch Whiskey company who trained 500 gray parrots to repeat certain marketing slogans.
+In the late 1800s, there was a Scotch Whiskey company that trained 500 gray parrots to repeat certain marketing slogans.
 They then distributed them out for free to various pubs and grocers.

 In India, it is illegal to keep parrots at home.

 Pirates and parrots are associated with each other because of the classic novel “Treasure Island” in which Long John Silver has a talking green parrot that is named Captain Flint.

 Contrary to popular belief, parrots don’t talk with vocal cords because they don’t have any!
 Instead, they talk by controlling the muscles in their throat and directing airflow in a certain way that mimics different tones and sounds.